Saba Talpur

-Saba Talpur is a Pakistani politician from Umerkot who is a member-elect of the National Assembly of Pakistan.
+Saba Talpur is a Pakistani politician from Umerkot who has been a member of the National Assembly of Pakistan since June 2025.

 Political career

 Talpur was elected to the National Assembly of Pakistan in a 2025 by-election from NA-213 Umerkot as a candidate of Pakistan People's Party (PPP).
 The by-election was called due to the death of Nawab Yousuf Talpur, her husband.
 She received 161,934 votes and defeated Lal Chand Malhi, an independent candidate supported by Pakistan Tehreek-e-Insaf (PTI).
+She took oath as a member of the National Assembly on 16 June 2025.